aa5hi5h/Sync-Mail/README.md

 ```

-4) now these Emails can be classified using OpenAi/Gemini LLM models into different categories like Important,Marketing,Spam,Promotional.., which will be shown as labeled below
+4) now these Emails can be classified using OpenAi/Gemini LLM models into different categories like Important,Marketing,Spam,Promotional.., depending upon the subject and body of these emial, these classifications will be shown as labeled below-

   ![classifiedexample](https://github.com/aa5hi5h/Sync-Mail/assets/156516764/28eb0894-abdd-4e52-9104-3c58fb3b82e0)